SPSCommerce/sps-api-standards/standards/collections.md

 - Filtering query parameters **MUST** always be optionally applied as indicated by URL Structures that all query parameters are always optional.
 - The resource identifier in a collection **SHOULD NOT** be used to filter collection results, resource identifier should be in the URI.
 - Filtering **SHOULD** only occur on endpoints that are collections using the schema described above.
-- Filtering attribute names may represent nested objects and **MUS**T use a period to represent each segment of the object path: `grandparent.parent.child`.
+- Filtering attribute names may represent nested objects and **MUST** use a period to represent each segment of the object path: `grandparent.parent.child`.
     - Limit filter references to three levels of object hierarchy in accordance with `GET-based` HTTP Methods ([Request Response](request-response.md)).
 - Filtering **MUST** only be implemented on `GET-based` HTTP Methods via query parameters.
 - Filtering using `GET-based` requests with query parameters **SHOULD** be avoided if expected use cases or allowed usage resolves URL lengths beyond a reasonable size for the developer experience or approaching limits defined in [URL Structure](url-structure.md).